This Is Where It Ends

-This Is Where It Ends is the fourth and final studio album by American deathcore band All Shall Perish.
+This Is Where It Ends is the fourth studio album by American deathcore band All Shall Perish.
 It was released on July 26, 2011, through Nuclear Blast.
 The majority of the follow-up to the previous record, Awaken the Dreamers, was recorded and mixed once again at Castle Ultimate Studios in Oakland with producer Zack Ohren.
 It is the final album to feature bassist Mike Tiner, guitarist Francesco Artusato, and drummer Adam Pierce.